RG Flows and Thermofield-Double States in Holography: Introduction

 Curiously, we will observe that for a generic value of $\phi_0/T^{d-\Delta}$ the IR-fixed point of the (super)gravity potential lies inside the black hole event horizon, but always stays an infinite coordinate distance away from the singularity inside.
 By tuning $\phi_0/T^{d-\Delta} \to \infty$, this fixed point begins approaching the event horizon from inside but can never reach it.
 This is a geometric manifestation that one cannot access the zero temperature flow by tuning $\phi_0/T^{d-\Delta} \to \infty$ within the gravitational description.\footnote{Note, however, that if we consider an RG-flow from a UV CFT to an IR CFT in which the IR CFT still has relevant deformations turned on, the corresponding gravity dual, near the IR fixed point, will be described by an AdS to Kasner flow as in \cite{Frenkel:2020ysx}.} We will momentarily discuss a consequence of the classical statement on the properties of the spectrum of the boundary theory, under an RG-flow.
 We will further study simple probes of this RG-flow geometry, in terms of two-point correlation functions and entanglement entropy.

 This article is divided into the following parts.
 In the next section we begin with a discussion on how a strict zero temperature physics cannot be obtained starting from a TFD state and within classical (super)gravity.
 We also discuss its simple ramifications on the spectrum of the theory.
 In section $3$, we discuss a simple toy model that can describe a Holographic RG flow from a UV CFT to an IR CFT.
 Subsequently, we discuss a supergravity model for the same in the next section.
 We review some basic features of the Wilsonian RG-flow of the corresponding coupling and offer some comments in section $5$.
 A discussion on the correlators and their behaviour under the RG-flow appears in the next section.
+We then explore the behaviour of the recently-proposed $a$-function associated to RG-flows of thermal states, within the models that we study here.
 Finally, we conclude with some future directions.
 Some technical details are relegated in several appendices.